allegro/allegro.tech/_posts/2019-12-12-grouping-and-organizing-classes.md

 We do this in the `persistence` and `commercialdb` packages, respectively.
 I recommend naming configuration `infrastructure`’s packages same as the external systems are named.
 This will allow developers to know what are those systems just by looking at the packages.
-This actually analogical to `core`’s packages naming: the business propose of the application is more or less known just by looking at the packages.
+This is actually analogical to `core`’s packages naming: the business propose of the application is more or less known just by looking at the packages.
-We define the way of saving aggregates by creating an `CommercialDbProjectRepository` and an `CommercialDbTeamRepository`, which will implement the `core`’s repositories.
+We define the way of saving aggregates by creating a `CommercialDbProjectRepository` and a `CommercialDbTeamRepository`, which will implement the `core`’s repositories.
 In case of database replacement, we will only replace these implementations and the `core` package will remain intact.
 Let’s configure the connection to database in the `CommercialDbConfiguration` class.
 The framework’s capabilities can help us encapsulate packages.